iam-medvedev/eyedropper-polyfill/README.md

   });
 ```

-## License
+## Limitations

-This package is distributed under the [MIT License](https://opensource.org/licenses/MIT).
+Since this package is based on [html2canvas](https://html2canvas.hertzen.com), you can look at their [limitations](https://html2canvas.hertzen.com/documentation.html#limitations).

 ## Contributing

 Contributions are welcome!
 If you find any issues or have suggestions, please open an issue on the [GitHub repository](https://github.com/iam-medvedev/eyedropper-polyfill).

-## Acknowledgements
+## License

-This package was inspired by the EyeDropper API and the need for a consistent color selection mechanism across various browsers.
+This package is distributed under the [MIT License](https://opensource.org/licenses/MIT).